Introduction

 - OTHER_CHARS::=

-Notice that NO ASCII character sends a BREAK signal.
-This is not a
+Notice that NO ASCII character sends a signal that terminates transmission.

-character.
+This is not a character.
 It is transmitted thru an RS232 cable by dropping the DTR

 line to the signal ground, or thru a modem by ceasing to send the

-character (with all bits=0), BREAK does not.
+character (with all bits=0), DISCONNECT does not.

 Whitespace